seanzhangkx8/ConvoKit/doc/source/winning.rst

 For each utterance, we provide:

 * id: index of the utterance (unique comment identification provided by Reddit)
-* user: the unique id of the user who authored the utterance
+* speaker: the unique id of the user who authored the utterance
-* root: comment identifier of the original post in the thread that this comment was posted in
+* conversation_id: comment identifier of the original post in the thread that this comment was posted in
 * reply_to: index of the utterance to which this utterance replies to (None if the utterance is not a reply)
 * timestamp: utterance timestamp provided by Reddit API
 * text: the full text (in string) of the comment